hchenqi/DynamicEditor/README.md

 - Given a union interpreter function F(T) with T being the union type of sub-types <T1, T2, ..., Tn> and an integer index i in (1, 2, ..., n), the interpreter function for Ti can be constructed by copying the ith sub- interpreter function Fi(Ti) from F(T).

-- Given interpreter functions F1(T1), F2(T2), ..., Fn(Tn) in order, a tuple interpreter function F(T) can be constructed with T being the tuple type of sub-types <T1, T2, ..., Tn>.
+- Given interpreter functions F1(T1), F2(T2), ..., Fn(Tn) in order, a tuple interpreter function F(T) can be constructed with T being the tuple type of sub-types { T1, T2, ..., Tn }.

 ### Constructor Function and Type Registry